Smallfoot: Accolades

-Possible sequel
+Future

-In September 2018, writers Glenn Ficarra and John Requa expressed hope for a sequel, with Requa stating that they "could make a whole other movie just on that shtick that we came up with".
+In September 2018, Ficarra and Requa expressed hope for a sequel, with Requa stating that they "could make a whole other movie just on that shtick that we came up with".
 Ficarra added "Hopefully, we are lucky enough to be in that position.
-But you have to wait for the world to digest it to a certain extent...
+But you have to wait for the world to digest it to a certain extent [...]
 We have a myriad of ideas.
 Just in the discarded notions that we have entertained over the last 6 years."

-In October 2018, on the subject of a sequel director Karey Kirkpatrick stated, "Haven't gone there yet, but you know it's really just the importance of truth.
+In October 2018, on the subject of a sequel Kirkpatrick stated, "Haven't gone there yet, but you know it's really just the importance of truth.
 And the way to get to truth is by asking questions and never losing your sense of wonder and curiosity that leads to bridging a gap between the 'us' and the 'them'.
 I mean, we are often given misconceptions about things that make us different.
 And the only way to break through that is to question it and you won't question things without a sense of curiosity and wonder.
 So never lose that.
 All the songs basically have something to do with that."